 “Orthodox worship is different!
 Some of these differences are apparent, if perplexing, from the first moment you walk in a church. …” Read more >

-The choir leads the congregation in singing during the Divine Liturgy.
-Choir practice is on alternate Saturdays at 4:45pm on the first floor.
-Coordinator: Jacque F.
+The choir leads the congregation in singing during church services.
+Coordinators: Jacque F.

-Greeters welcome people into the church on Sunday mornings and assist with elevator rides, service books, and other information as needed.
-Greeters are present both at the Troost entrance and at the back of the sanctuary.
+Greeters welcome people into the church on Sunday mornings and assist with service books and other information as needed.
 Coordinator: Ian F.

 The hospitality team ministers to the parish community by preparing for and cleaning up after the Sunday agape meal.
-Coordinator: Alberta A.
+Coordinator: Tabitha S.